PaddlePaddle/Paddle/doc/design/cluster_train/submit-job.md

 - Build Runtime Docker Image on Kubernetes

-  `paddle.dist_train` will upload the trainer package to Job Server and then save them on the distributed filesystem, and then start up a job for building the runtime Docker image, Parameter Server and Trainer will use this runtime Docker image.
+  `paddle.job.dist_train` will upload the trainer package to Job Server and then save them on the distributed filesystem, and then start up a job for building the runtime Docker image, Parameter Server and Trainer will use this runtime Docker image.

   There are some benefits for building runtime Docker image on JobServer:
   - **Docker in Docker** should mount `docker.sock` in the container and set `--privileged`, if the code running in a kubernetes pod, it's not safe.